-Led by Professor Thomas Pogge, the Global Justice Program at Yale is an interdisciplinary group that works on the assessment and reform of global institutional arrangements.
-For more information about the Program, people working in and affiliated with the Program, and the Projects that our members and affiliates are engaged in, use the above links.
+Led by Professor Thomas Pogge, the Global Justice Program at Yale is an interdisciplinary group that works on assessment and reform of global institutional arrangements.
+For more information about the Program, people working in and affiliated with it, and the Projects that our fellows and affiliates are engaged in, please use the above links.

 Journal ASAP: http://www.journalasap.org/index.php/asap

 Thomas Pogge: https://campuspress.yale.edu/thomaspogge/